-Since 2018, Denmark has supported the three civil society organisations DACAAR, NRC and Save the Children through the Region of Origin Initiative (ROI) programme.
-The focus is on supporting displaced Afghans and host-communities, in both Afghanistan and Iran.
-The engagement was set to end in 2020 but was initially extended for 12 months, until the end of 2021.
 With the Taliban take-over, it was decided to extend the ROI programme for an additional 12 months, until the end of 2022.
-Both extensions have been subject to the required fast-track assurance process, considered sufficient for a programme that has already been vetted both in the Programme Committee and in the Council for International Development (UPR).
-A Mid-Term Review in 2020, found the ROI programme relevant to Danish priorities and Afghan needs, and that the ROI components had been implemented according to plan.
+As regards the current continuation, this has been subject to a fast-track quality assurance process, building upon previous in-depth appraisals of extension proposals.
+This was agreed mainly because the programme had previously undergone a number of quality assurance assessments, including a desk appraisal and Mid-Term Review in 2020.
+The Mid-Term Review found the ROI programme relevant to Danish priorities and Afghan needs, and that the ROI components had been implemented according to plan.
 Furthermore, it found that "the ROI, especially, was also coherent with other Danish funding such as the humanitarian funding provided through humanitarian partnership agreements with Danish NGOs and UN organisations supporting service delivery and reintegration."